 Cosco Kitchen Steppers Recall

-302,000 Cosco Kitchen Steppers Recalled After Safety Bar Failures and Injuries
+302,000 Cosco Kitchen Steppers Recalled for Safety Bar Failures Causing Falls and Head Injuries

 A product designed to make kitchens safer has instead caused dozens of injuries — and now more than 300,000 units are being recalled.

 According to an August 2025 announcement from the U.S. Consumer Product Safety Commission (CPSC), Dorel Home Furnishings, based in Indiana, is recalling approximately 302,000 Cosco 2-Step Kitchen Steppers due to a defect in the safety bar.
-Instead of protecting users, the safety bar can detach or break during use, potentially causing sudden falls and serious injuries.
+Instead of protecting users, the safety bar can detach or break during normal use, increasing the risk of sudden falls and serious injuries.

 The recall comes after 34 incident reports, including two head injuries linked to the defect.